iplaydk/docs-trackers/forza-motorsport/README.md

 2. **Installation Options**:

+   - When running the installer, Windows may display a security warning stating "Windows protected your PC" because the app doesn't have a verified publisher.
+Click on "More info" and then select "Run anyway" to proceed with the installation.
    - During installation, select **"Anyone who uses this computer"** to make the tracker accessible for all user accounts.
    - Choose a convenient installation location.
 This can be anywhere on your PC.